Importance of Copyright Protection

 The International Codes, model building codes used in the U.S. and throughout the world, are developed by the Code Council in conjunction with government and private entities.
 This system of code development provides the highest level of safety in the world.

 Copyright protection is critical to the continuation of this private sector led system.
 The Code Council and other standards developing organizations support their codes and standards development activities through revenues derived from the publication, sale and licensing of standards – primarily to the regulated industries that use them – made possible by the protection of the copyright laws.

 Without copyright protection for codes and standards, resource-limited government agencies would have to undertake the difficult and expensive task of replicating the current system.
 This system operates with openness, transparency and balance, and has been highly effective in protecting public health and safety.

 The International Code Council has asked a federal court to stop UpCodes, a for-profit company, from violating the Code Council’s copyright by illegally selling access to the building codes ICC has developed.

-The lawsuit was filed to prevent UpCodes from attempting to make a profit for its owners and investors by taking – without paying for – building codes that the Code Council invests substantial resources to create and update.
+The lawsuit was filed to prevent UpCodes from attempting to make a profit for its owners and investors by taking – without paying for – building codes that the Code Council created and updates at great expense.
 These codes are essential to promoting safety and consistency across the U.S. and the international jurisdictions that adopt them, thereby saving lives, time and money.

 The Code Council is proud to work with a number of innovative third parties that provide access to our codes and standards.
-Unfortunately, UpCodes has never sought such a license, deciding instead to take our codes to develop a for-profit business, and putting the current system of protecting building safety in jeopardy.
+Unfortunately, UpCodes has never sought such a license, deciding instead to take our codes to develop a for-profit business and putting our whole system of building safety in jeopardy.

 To learn more about the lawsuit and the importance of copyright protection to our communities, visit the links below.